-The project option is a demonstration of expertise in a field of interest to Adult Health Nurse Practitioner practice, which serves to either contribute new knowledge to the field or to apply advanced knowledge in a creative manner.
+The project option is a demonstration of expertise in a field of interest to advance nursing practice, which serves to either contribute new knowledge to the field or to apply advanced knowledge in a creative manner.
 Students who are practice oriented, with the goal of developing advanced skills and knowledge, may choose to complete a project focusing on a clinical nursing practice issue.
 The purpose of the project is to allow the student a concentrated learning experience with graduate nursing faculty guidance.
 The project is designed to promote creative and unique approaches to advanced nursing care.
 The project method will vary depending on the subject matter chosen.
 Some examples of appropriate projects include: development of a health teaching module, use of media to promote health teaching, application of existing research to a particular clinical setting, and evaluation of existing health services.
 The way in which the project may contribute to the student's professional nursing expertise would be delineated in the proposal.
-Students registering for Project for the first time are required to attend a one-credit Introduction to Thesis seminar on-campus.
-At least two (2) members should be on each project committee, with the committee chairperson being a full-time faculty member from the Nursing Department.
+Students registering for Project for the first time are required to attend a one-credit Introduction to Thesis/Project seminar on-campus.
+At least two (2) members should be on each project committee, with the committee chairperson being a doctorate-prepared full-time faculty member from the Nursing Department.
 When the project is completed, the student is expected to submit a detailed report of the findings or outcome.
 Further, upon completion of the project, two hard bound copies of the project or if in a media format, one high quality media copy along with supporting documentation, must be submitted to the Nursing Department.
 Prerequisite and/or Co-requisite: NUR 602 and 603.
 Offered Each Year (Fall, Spring, Summer).
-Note: A minimum of four credits must be completed for the thesis or project.
-Depending on the topic and depth of research, six credits may be taken.
+Note: The number of credits needed for the project is dependent on the student's nursing program.
 Credit may be distributed over several terms.
-A student who has registered for the 6th credit of thesis/project and who does not complete the thesis/project in that semester will receive a grade of "Incomplete.?
-In such a case, the student will have one additional semester to complete the thesis/project in the additional semester, the grade of "Incomplete" will revert to a grade of "F.?
-The student will then need to register for one credit hour of 604/605.
+The final project credit should be taken in the semester that the student defends.
+A student who has registered for the 6th credit of project and who does not complete the thesis/project in that semester will receive a grade of Incomplete.
+In such a case, the student will have one additional semester to complete the thesis/project and the grade of Incomplete will be changed to Pass Complete.
+In the event that the student does not complete the thesis/project in the additional semester, the grade of Incomplete will revert to a grade of F. The student will then need to register for one credit hour of 604/605 to complete the thesis requirement.
 (GR)

-NUR 606: Applied Statistics for Evidence-Based Practice
+NUR 606: Applied Statistics for Evidence-Based Practice (3)

 This is the first of two courses designed to give the DNP student practical experience in applying statistical findings to the patient, family, populations, clinical unit, systems, and community level.
 This course is intended to strengthen skills which are requisite to critically interpreting and analyzing quantitative nursing and health related research data.
 Emphasis is placed on the understanding of statistical concepts rather than computation.
+This course is offered in a web-enhanced format.
 Offered Every Other Year (Spring).
 (GR)

-NUR 608: Practice Theories
+NUR 608: Practice Theories (2)

 This course is designed to explore practice model theories appropriate to the DNP role, integrating knowledge from the arts and sciences.
 Content will include theory premise and historical foundations, details of the theory models, and exemplars of how these theories apply for the DPN in interdisciplinary practice.
 Theory review will involve translation and integration of model elements as they apply to the demands of the National health-care agenda.
-This course will include 2 hours of lecture weekly.
-Offered Every Other Year (Spring).
+This course is offered in a web-enhanced format.
+Offered every other year (Summer) and as needed.
 (GR)